zengbing15/lumos_doc/docs/preparation/hellolumos.md

 All required dependencies for the Hello Lumos example are listed in package.json.
 To install the other Lumos packages, see [Install Lumos](../tutorials/installlumos).

-The index.ts file sets up the config manager and the Lumos indexer for the project.
+The connection with the CKB node is established by the setup of the config manager and the Lumos indexer in the <u>index.ts</u> file.
+The Lumos indexer indexes cells locally to provide cells for queries and transaction requests.
 For more information about setting up the config manager, see [Set Up the Config Manger](../tutorials/config).
 For more information about setting up the Lumos indexer, see [Set Up the Lumos Indexer](../tutorials/indexer).

-The functions in the source files, for example, querying on cells in querycells.ts, building transactions in buildTXs.ts are all facilitated based on the Lumos framework.
+The functions like querying on cells in <u>querycells.ts</u>, building transactions in <u>buildTXs.ts</u> are all facilitated based on the Lumos framework.

-The querycells.ts file implements several functions for querying on cells.
-For more information about querying on cells by using Lumos, see [Query on Cells](../tutorials/querycells).
+The <u>querycells.ts</u> file implements several sample functions by utilizing Lumos utilities for querying on cells.
+For more information, see [Query on Cells](../tutorials/querycells).

-The querytransactions.ts file implements several functions for querying on transactions.
-For more information about querying on transactions by using Lumos, see [Query on Transactions](../tutorials/querytransactions).
+The <u>querytransactions.ts</u> file implements several sample functions by utilizing Lumos utilities for querying on transactions.
+For more information, see [Query on Transactions](../tutorials/querytransactions).

-The buildTXs.ts file implements several functions for assembling common transfer transactions, DAO deposit and withdraw transactions.
-For more information about building transactions by using Lumos, see [Assembling Transactions](../tutorials/buildtransactions).
+The <u>buildTXs.ts</u> file implements several sample functions by utilizing Lumos utilities for assembling common transfer transactions, DAO deposit and withdraw transactions.
+For more information, see [Assembling Transactions](../tutorials/buildtransactions).

 This guide will help you to get a general idea about the usage of Lumos through a common transaction.
 The full code of the example can be found here.